WeblateOrg/weblate/docs/admin/management.rst

 .. django-admin-option:: --no-password

-    Do not set password, this can be useful with --update.
+    Do not set password, this can be useful with `--update`.

 .. django-admin-option:: --username USERNAME